Jimmy MacLeod, President and Treasurer

 Steve has lived in southern Oregon since obtaining his B.A. from U.C.
 Berkeley in 1979.
 He started Rogue Valley Electric where he is now a supervisor, and is experienced with builders, developers and the County land use process.
 His passion is preserving and restoring Rogue Basin farmlands and floodplain habitats.
 “Most of southern Oregon’s river floodplains are critical habitat for endangered coho salmon and deserve protection.
 This has been largely ignored during the development process.
 My Rogue Advocates work provides a voice for the voiceless.”
 Steve also serves on the North Applegate Watershed Protection Association board, co-chairs the Applegate Sustainable Aggregate Project and co-founded SAVE (Save Applegate Valley Environment).

-Nicole Spencer, Partnerships & Operations Director
+Nicole Spencer, Deputy Director

 Craig Anderson, Land Use Program Manager